dwerner/nom-obj/README.md

 - some usage examples are needed.
 For now it can be seen in [sg-engine](https://github.com/dwerner/sg-engine/blob/master/game_state/src/model.rs)
 - Support multiple material per mtl file - multiple materials can be defined in an mtl file.
 - fix paths to assets (probably only works on unix currently)

+Notes:
+- obj and mtl parsers are implemented in terms of nom parser combinators, and while the learning curve was a bit high, I really enjoyed writing parsers this way.
+It's a very different experience from classical manual parsing. obj and mtl are plain text formats.
+Thanks Geal, nom is an excellent tool.
+Be sure to check out [nom](https://github.com/geal/nom) for your parsing needs in Rust.